 Peter Jackson: Forgotten Dwayne finds new ally in Cips

-Dwayne Peel At a suburban training centre where Manchester City's multi-millionaires cruise around in their limousines, two international misfits are preparing to take the English by storm.
+Dwayne Peel At a suburban training centre where Manchester City’s multi-millionaires cruise around in their limousines, two international misfits are preparing to take the English Premiership by storm.

 One half of the Anglo-Welsh double act, Dwayne Peel, has a fair idea of how it feels to be a prophet without honour in his own land.
 The other could give Kevin Pietersen a serious run for his money when it comes to upsetting the England management.

-, eager to erase the bad boy image over his ex-communication from the national squad, has been brought back from by Sale Sharks to be the other half of what they hope will turn out to be a half-back operation second to none.
+, eager to erase the bad boy image over his ex-communication from the national squad, has been brought back from Australia by Sale to be the other half of what they hope will turn out to be a half-back operation second to none.

-As the new season looms ever nearer, Peel and his ‘frequently misunderstood' new partner will be driven by a common motivation, the one which comes from having been declared surplus to requirements by their respective countries.
-While successive England regimes had disciplinary issues with Cipriani, Wales have studiously ignored Peel, creating the impression at times that they would rather pick any scrum-half other than the most-capped one of all.
+As the new season looms ever nearer, Peel and his ‘frequently misunderstood’ new partner will be driven by a common motivation, the one which comes from having been declared surplus to requirements by their respective countries.
+While successive England regimes had disciplinary issues with Cipriani, have studiously ignored Peel, creating the impression at times that they would rather pick any scrum-half other than the most-capped one of all.

 Since then, nothing.
 During that time three other scrum-halves have been promoted as cover for Mike Phillips – Tavis Knoyle, Lloyd Williams and, most recently, Rhys Webb.
 Four more have also appeared since Peel’s demotion at the end of 2007 – Richie Rees, Gareth Cooper, Martin Roberts and Warren Fury.